-- · Unplug all power cables before installing the CPU. - · Connect the chassis fan cable to the CHA_FAN connector to ensure system stability.
+Unplug all power cables before installing the CPU.

 - Upon purchase of the motherboard, ensure that the PnP cap is on the socket and the socket contacts are not bent.
 Contact your retailer immediately if the PnP cap is missing, or if you see any damage to the PnP cap/socket contacts/motherboard components.
 ASUS will shoulder the cost of repair only if the damage is shipment/transit-related. - Keep the cap after installing the motherboard.
 ASUS will process Return Merchandise Authorization (RMA) requests only if the motherboard comes with the cap on the LGA775 socket. - The product warranty does not cover damage to the socket contacts resulting from incorrect CPU installation/removal, or misplacement/loss/incorrect removal of the PnP cap.